mahendrapaipuri/ceems/website/docs/02-objectives.md

 # Objectives

-The objective of the current stack is two-fold:
+The objectives of the current stack are two-fold:

 - For end users to be able to monitor their compute units in real time.
 Besides the conventional metrics like CPU usage, memory usage, _etc_, the stack also exposes